The geometric distribution of Selmer groups of elliptic curves over function fields: Introduction

 \subsubsection{Some consequences}

-The following corollary is a variant of the Katz-Sarnak minimalist conjecture, stating that for fixed height, in the large $q$ limit, the average rank is $1/2$.
+The following result (which is part of \autoref{corollary: minimalist-precise}) is a variant of the Katz-Sarnak minimalist conjecture, stating that for fixed height, in the large $q$ limit, the average rank is $1/2$.
 Moreover, in the large $q$ limit, the rank takes value $1$ and $0$ with probability $1/2$, and takes value $\geq 2$ with probability $0$.
-The following corollary follows from \autoref{corollary: minimalist-precise}.
 It can also be deduced from \cite[Theorem 13.3.3]{katz:moments-monodromy-and-perversity}, though the more precise error terms given in \autoref{corollary: minimalist-precise} do not directly follow from \cite[Theorem 13.3.3]{katz:moments-monodromy-and-perversity}.
+We note that the fact that elliptic curves in the large $q$ limit have rank $0$ with probability $1/2$ is not a direct consequence of \autoref{theorem:main}, but it comes out of the more refined analysis used to prove \autoref{theorem:main} for $n = \ell$ a prime.\footnote{However, the statement that elliptic curves in the large $q$ limit have rank at least $2$ with probability $0$ does follow from just the computation of the average size of $\# \sel_n$, see \cite[Corollary 1.3]{landesman:geometric-average-selmer}.}